mcmoodoo/mcmoodoo-blog/content/eigenlayer-leveraging-staked-ether.md

 Launching an AVS on EigenLayer is about composing trust into new domains.
 By tapping into Ethereum’s economic security, developers can create powerful off-chain services without spinning up siloed validator sets.

 As the AVS ecosystem matures, we’ll see a proliferation of services that mirror Ethereum’s openness and trust—but go far beyond what consensus alone can secure.

-> If Ethereum was the world’s computer, AVSs are its distributed toolkit.